 Doing this makes sense when cooking fish and vegetables to avoid overcooking the food.
-Natural release works best for things like casseroles.
+The natural release works best for things like casseroles.
 Anything where a longer cooking time won’t have a big impact.
 The quick-release works best for any dish that isn’t delicate.
-In some cases, the recipe will specify to use quick release, natural release or cold water release.
+In some cases, the recipe will specify to use quick release, natural release, or cold water release.

 Tip #4: Great for Tenderizing Cheap Cuts of Meat

 Perhaps one of the best ways to use the pressure cooker, you can use it when you buy cheap cuts of meat at the supermarket.
 Pressure cookers work best when you have large cuts of meat.
 On the other hand, you might cook with a slow cooker when you have soups or stews with less tender cuts of meat.
 Large pieces of meat don’t work as well in the crockpot because the heat can’t penetrate it as easily.